-MOVES INTO SLOW DANCE MUSIC
+# MOVES INTO SLOW DANCE MUSIC

-Thereby deaf viewers are made aware of the scene change.
+Thereby Deaf and Hard of Hearing viewers are made aware of the scene change.

 10. Silence

 Long speechless pauses in programmes can sometimes lead the viewer to wonder whether the teletext system has broken down.
 It can help in such cases to insert an explanatory caption such as: